Tomnowell/newsite/_posts/cybersec/THM/LogAnalysis/2023-11-11-THM-Intro-To-Logs.md

 Follow the practical activity to automate log rotation.

-*Q1: Based on the logrotate configuration /etc/logrotate.d/99-websrv-02_cron.conf, how many versions of old compressed log file copies will be kept?*
+**Q1: Based on the logrotate configuration /etc/logrotate.d/99-websrv-02_cron.conf, how many versions of old compressed log file copies will be kept?**

+*Look in the cron configuration.*

 ```bash
 cat /etc/logrotate.d/99-websrv-02_cron.conf
 ```

-- If you followed the practical activity it should be pretty clear.

 <details>